WokLibCodeClub/Hangman/step03-guessing_a_letter/STEP3.md

 ## Is the player's guessed letter in the mystery word?

-Once the player has guessed a letter we need to go through every letter in the mystery word to see if the guessed letter in the word.
+Once the player has guessed a letter we need to go through every letter in the mystery word to see if the guessed letter is in the word.
 We'll do this with a Python ```for``` loop, and it needs to repeat exactly once for each letter in the mystery word.

 ### ```for``` loop to cycle through the mystery word